AlfredBroda/AlkemiaArmory/README.md

 <td>
 Falcon Cargo-class Armed Freighter

-Another repurposed military hull in Alkemia Customs' fleet, the Falcon Cargo was born of necessity.
-It turned out almost as capable as a Colossus, but signifficantly better armed, despite the necessary removal of some hardpoints.
-Unsurprisingly, goods deliveries done by Company convoys reached new hights in reliability.
+Another re-purposed military hull in Alkemia Customs' fleet, the Falcon Cargo was born of necessity.
+It turned out almost as capable as a Colossus, but significantly better armed, despite the necessary removal of some hardpoints.
+Unsurprisingly, goods deliveries done by Company convoys reached new heights in reliability.
 </td>
 </tr>